 3. Canal cruise This was a lovely way to see the city, enjoy the views and learn a bit of history.
 Cost = £12

 - Canal Cruise and Heineken Experience

 It reminded me of the shard.
-This place also has Europe’s highest swing which offers you the chance to be adventurous and swing edge of the tower.
-While enjoying the view, you can have a drink or bite at Panorama Restaurant & Rooftop Bar.
+This place also has Europe’s highest swing which offers you the chance to be adventurous and swing at the edge of the tower.
+While enjoying the view, you can have a drink or bite to eat at Panorama Restaurant & Rooftop Bar.
 Besides, if you’re quite the photogenic person, you’ll have the chance to pose in front of the green screen and capture some digital memories.
 Cost = €13.50 (Adult)